bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/Answers.md

 Fixed dfs method so nodes are taken from the stack and added to visited, otherwise the while stack loop will run forever

 4. I wanted to let it find a target vertex, but even back when it did kinda run this part didn't really work.
+I think that I fixed this issue when I fixed the dfs method, but I'm not sure.
+Does it find target vertex by not coloring it for not being connected?
 5. My editor sure is complaining a lot about something called "lint."

 6. I keep losing track of my variables, I guess I should name them better?